 Read more about guppies and neon tetras here

-All we had left were the neon tetras, swimming innocently about, the piscine little High Priests/esses in their grotto.
+All we had left were the neon tetras, swimming innocently about, piscine little High Priest/esses in their grotto.

 Innocent until proven guilty, and there were no witnesses.
-But still, we had our suspicions.
+A cold case.
+But still, we have our suspicions.

 Till next time 🙂